 If you compare your piano to a car consider this: If all you ever did for your car is fill it with gas, eventually you're going to have some issues.
 The same goes for pianos.
 If all you ever do is tune, issues will eventually arise.

 Did You Know?
 We can schedule your piano tunings a year in advance.
 This is especially helpful for churches and schools so you'll never have a concert or performance with an out of tune piano.
-Residential tunings can also be scheduled a year in advance too!
+Residential tunings can also be scheduled a year in advance too! (see the last entry below with more scheduling information)

 How long does a tuning take?
 Tunings generally take about an hour and half to two depending on the condition of the piano and how far out of tune it is.
 If there are minor repairs needed, additional time should be allowed.